awslabs/amazon-s3-data-replication-hub-plugin/README.md

 ![S3 Plugin Architect](s3-plugin-architect.png)

-The *JobSender* ECS Task lists all the objects in source and destination buckets and determines what objects should be replicated, a message for each object to be replicated will be created in SQS.
-A *time-based CloudWatch rule* will trigger the *JobSender* every hour.
+An ECS Task running in AWS Fargate lists all the objects in source and destination buckets and determines what objects should be replicated, a message for each object to be replicated will be created in SQS.
+A *time-based CloudWatch rule* will trigger the ECS task to run every hour.

 The *JobWorker* Lambda function consumes the message in SQS and transfer the object from source bucket to destination bucket.

-If an object or a part of an object failed to transfer, the application will try a few times.
+If an object or a part of an object failed to transfer, the lambda will try a few times.
 If it still failed after a few retries, the message will be put in `SQS Dead-Letter-Queue`.
 A CloudWatch alarm will be triggered if there is message in this QLQ, and a subsequent email notification will be sent via SNS.
+Note that the ECS task in the next run will identify the failed objects or parts and the replication process will start again for them.

-This application support transfer large size file.
+This plugin supports transfer large size file.
 It will divide it into small parts and leverage the [multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) feature of Amazon S3.